Build-Week-FishFriends-Lambda/React-2/README.md

-# Fishfriends - Fish Stories for the Modern Day
+# Fishfriends - Moatless, Anarchic Information Sharing - Fish Stories for the Modern Age

 This is a web app that allows a user to create a profile with a username and password, and add logs associated with their time spent fishing.
 Logs are searchable by user and location, and are shared publicly on a map.
 This allows users to share information (or misinformation!) about their fishing trips with other aspiring fishermen.
 These are "fish stories" for the 21st century.
 Buckle up.